takuya-takeuchi/Demo/Java/03_AndroidMinimalJNIOnly_Kotlin/README.md

-# Minimal Android JNI (Java Native Interface) project by Kotlin
+# Minimal Android JNI (Java Native Interface) Only project by Kotlin

 ## Abstracts

 * How to build and use Android JNI on Android Emulator
+  * Artifact is aar

 ## Requirements